GizziXZ/Innkeeper/README.md

 absolutely not, i am literally a 16 year old and i don't know what i'm doing, it's probably extremely insecure in some way and i wouldn't be surprised if it is.

+# Features

+* Auto delete messages after a period of time
+* Set a profile picture
+* Set a custom status message
+* Send any type of media, entirely encrypted (you can also zoom in by clicking on a picture or gif like on discord!)
+* Create end to end encrypted groupchats with friends
+* Block users to prevent them from being able to send you a friend request
+* (almost) the same emoji system discord uses, you can use colons to use a specific emoji while typing like :pensive: (😔) or you can use the emoji picker tab.
+Innkeeper also uses the same emoji art as discord
+* and of course, end to end encryption using hybrid encryption

 # Setting it up